anton-kravchenko/cypress-selectors/docs/docs/caveats.md

 }
 ```

-you will get `Cannot access 'Bar' before initialization` error, **while if being transpiled via `ts-loader` it works as expected**.
+You will get the `Cannot access 'Bar' before initialization` error, **while being transpiled via `ts-loader` it works as expected**.

-However, this example could be fixed by just extracting `parent` selector to a separate class as following:
+However, extracting the `parent` selector could fix this example as following:

 ```typescript
 class ParentSelectors {